Federal Perkins Loan FAQ

 A borrower requesting Loan Rehabilitation must contact the Perkins Loan Office.
 A loan payment amount for the next nine months will be determined based on the extent of delinquency and the borrower's ability to successfully make the negotiated payments on time.
 A contract outlining the plan is mailed to the borrower for their signature, and the new repayment schedule is in effect.
 If a borrower misses a payment while attempting Loan Rehabilitation, they may request a new repayment schedule and start over again at the first payment.

-Once the borrower successfully completes nine Loan Rehabilitation payments on time, ECSI submits a request to Equifax, our credit reporting agency, to remove all negative credit history from the borrower's Perkins loan.
+Once the borrower successfully completes nine Loan Rehabilitation payments on time, Heartland ECSI submits a request to Equifax, our credit reporting agency, to remove all negative credit history from the borrower's Perkins loan.
 Any additional delinquencies incurred after completion of Loan Rehabilitation, however, will be treated as such, and due diligence and collection procedures will be followed.
 Any new delinquencies will be recorded and remain on the borrower's credit history.[back to top]

 Perkins loan borrowers are strongly encouraged to discuss any issues or concerns about their loan with the Perkins Loan Office at Willamette University.
 The Student Aid Ombudsman, however, is provided by the US Department of Education to resolve disputes between lenders and borrowers who cannot otherwise come to terms.
 Below is their contact information: